yamenmod9/Parker-Solar-Probe/README1.md

 # Parker-Solar-Probe
 # gives informaions about the parts in the parker solar probe:-
-mangetometer
+mangetometer ,
-Solar panels
+Solar panels ,
-Cooling system
+Cooling system ,
-Antenna
+Antenna ,
-Ion sensor
+Ion sensor ,and
 Thermal sheild